jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

 <h3> Objects and Classes </h3>
 <h4> 1.
 Objects：</h4>

 The user act as an object.
 When a new user is created, a new object is created.
-Thus, inside our program we have multiple objects for multiple class such as:
+Thus, inside program,there are  multiple objects for multiple class such as:
     <li> ```NewUser currentUser;```</li>
     <li> ```NewUser tempUser(username,"");``` </li>
     <li> ```Time timeInstance;``` </li>